King David I founded a Tironensian (or reformed Benedictine) Abbey at Selkirk in 1113 while his father, Malcolm III, was still on the throne

 Visitors Information

-Visitors information on Kelso Abbey may be found at the Historic Scotland and the Welcome to Kelso websites.
-General tourist information may be found on the Visit Scottish Borders website.
+Visitors information may be found at the Historic Scotland Kelso Abbey and the Visit Kelso websites.
+General tourist information may be found on the Scottish Borders website.

 Additional Photos of Kelso